 The Research Summit is made possible through an educational grant from Mead Johnson Nutrition.

-If you are selected to receive one of the four Small Grants, you are required to attend NANN’s Annual Educational Conference, September 10-13, 2014 in Phoenix to be recognized and receive your grant.
-You are also required to present your findings at the 2016 NANN Annual Educational Conference.
+If you are selected to receive one of the three Small Grants, you are required to attend NANN’s 32nd Annual Educational Conference, October 26-29, 2016 in Palm Springs, CA to be recognized and receive your grant.
+You are also required to present your findings at the 2018 NANN Annual Educational Conference.

 The Small Grants Program is sponsored in part by the following